sparna-git/issn-jsonld-context/README.md

 ### update versionOf in AP

 dct:versionOf does not exist.
-It should be dct:isVersionOf
+It should be dct:isVersionOf.

+### reference to dcterms namespace

+At least one reference subsist to dcterms: namespace, should be replaced by dct:

+### xsd:number is wrong

+xsd:number is wrong and should be replaced by xsd:decimal

+### reference to issn: namespace

+issn: namespace should be replaced by issnprop: namespace